anonymoushei4444/uGEN/README.md

 ## Running the Deployment Stage (S4)

-> S4 is the primary end-to-end stage.
+> S4 is the final end-to-end deployment stage.
 Given a problem statement and a curated RAG knowledge base, it autonomously generates, compiles, executes, and validates a PoC binary — no manual intervention needed after launch.

 ### Step 1 — Configure `app/app.py`